Shiva Samhita: Content

-Shiva Samhita declares itself to be a yoga text, but also refers to itself as a tantra in its five chapters.
+Shiva Samhita declares itself to be a yoga text, but also calls itself as a tantra in its five chapters.
 The first chapter starts with the statement, states Mallinson, that "there is one eternal true knowledge", then discusses various doctrines of self liberation (moksha) followed by asserting that Yoga is the highest path.
 The opening chapter largely presents the Advaita Vedanta philosophy, but in the Sri Vidya tantra format and style.

 The second chapter describes how the external observable macro-phenomenon are internalized and have equivalents within one's body, how the outside world is within in the form of nadis (rivers, channels), fire, jiva and others.
 The third chapter explains the importance of a guru (teacher, advisor), its various physiological theories including five elements that constitute the body, stages of yoga practice and a theory of asanas (postures).

 The fourth chapter presents mudras and states that yoga practice can lead to special siddhis (powers) and awakening of the kundalini (inner dormant energy).
 The fifth chapter is the longest of five chapters in the text.
 It discusses what prevents an individual's self-liberation, types of students, inner energies and sounds, a theory and description of chakras and mantras.

 The Shiva Samhita talks about the complex yoga physiology and names 84 different asanas.
 It teaches only four of the asanas: siddhasana, padmasana, paschimottanasana, and svastikasana.
 Mallinson states that it is the first text to describe paschimottanasana, a pose resembling dandasana as taught in the Patanjalayayogashastra, but with the body folded forward and the hands grasping the feet.
 It describes five specific types of prana, and provides techniques to regulate them.
 It also deals with abstract yogic philosophy, mudras, tantric practices, and meditation.
 The text states that a householder can practice yoga and benefit from it.

 Translations

 Many English translations of Shiva Samhita have been made.
 The earliest known English translation is by Shri Chandra Vasu (1884, Lahore) in the series known as "The Sacred Books of the Hindus" The translation by Rai Bahadur and Srisa Chandra Vasu in 1914, also in the series known as "The Sacred Books of the Hindus", was the first translation to find a global audience.
 However, it omits certain sections (such as vajroli mudra) and is considered inaccurate by some.
-In 2007, James Mallinson made a new translation to address these issues.
-The new translation is based on the only available critical edition of the text — the one publIshed in 1999 by the Kaivalyadhama Health and Yoga Research Center.
+In 2007, Mallinson made a new translation to address these issues.
+The new translation is based on the only available critical edition of the text — the one published in 1999 by the Kaivalyadhama Health and Yoga Research Center.